SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Vietnamese applicants are graded on.

-Embassy-ready documents for VFS Global Vietnam / TLScontact Vietnam appointments
+Applications are submitted through VFS Global Vietnam / TLScontact Vietnam.

 Organised Schengen visa document folder prepared by an applicant from Vietnam, showing a cover letter, flight itinerary to Paris, and applicant profile alongside a passport and VFS Hanoi appointment slip.